hyperledger/iroha-2-docs/src/guide/advanced/isi.md

 ### Grant/Revoke

-These are used for permissions and roles.
+These are used for [permissions and roles](permissions.md).

-When minting a permission token, a user is granted `X` amount of permissions to do `Y`, and the token will expire once all `X` operations were performed.

-By contrast, the `Grant` operation can be used to permanently grant a user either a single permission, or a group of permissions (a "role").
-As such these instructions should be used carefully.
+`Grant` is used to permanently grant a user either a single permission, or a group of permissions (a "role").
+Granted roles and permissions can only be removed via the `Revoke` instruction.
+As such, these instructions should be used carefully.

 ### `SetKeyValue`/`RemoveKeyValue`